The Real Truth Behind Tallow Brands

 Oleic Acid

-- Role in skin: Enhances penetration of other nutrients and provides deep moisturization.
+- Role in skin: Enhances the penetration of other nutrients and provides deep moisturization.

-- Why it matters: Too much can be irritating – but tallow offers it in a balanced ratio.
+- Why it matters: Although too much of it can be irritating, beef tallow offers oleic acid in a balanced ratio.

 Tallow contains ~37–43% oleic acid, a Goldilocks zone for barrier repair and absorption.